wasiahamad/Daily-DSA-Challenges/README.md

 ### Day 68: [  Kth Smallest Element in a BST](Day68_KthSmallestElement.java)
 - **Description**:
+- Given the root of a binary search tree, and an integer k, return the kth smallest value (1-indexed) of all the values of the nodes in the tree.
 ## 🔧 How to Contribute

 Feel free to contribute by submitting pull requests or opening issues for improvements or additional challenges.
 Collaboration is encouraged!